iocafe/iocafe-doc/source/dev-tools/arduino/arduino-ide/210126-arduino-ide.rst

 For Arduino IDE, individual library folders under /coderoot/lib/esp32 or arduino are zipped into "zip libraries".
 These .zip libraries can then be loaded by Arduino IDE.

-If these .zip libraries are ready, load them using Arduino IDE: [Sketch][Include library][Add .ZIP Library], browse to /coderoot/lib/arduino-zips (or wherever the .zip libs are) add *-eosal.zip library.
+If these .zip libraries are ready, load them using Arduino IDE:

+* [Sketch][Include library][Add .ZIP Library]
+* Browse to /coderoot/lib/arduino-zips (or wherever the .zip libs are) and add *-eosal.zip library.
-Add *-iocom.zip and optionally *-pins.zip libraries the same way.
+* Add *-iocom.zip and optionally *-pins.zip libraries the same way.

 Arduino code examples
 **********************
-See examples section of the documentation for "arduino" and "uno".
+See documentation of "arduino" and "uno" examples.

-arduino.ino
-config
-scripts

 Use json linter https://jsonlint.com/ to verify that signals.json syntax is valid.
 If not, build will fail and it may be hard to see where the probelm is.